-Billy Childs, as brilliant an arranger-composer as he is a pianist, wrote the commissioned piece for Monterey this year, Music For
+Billy Childs, as brilliant an arranger-composer as he is a pianist, wrote the commissioned piece for Monterey this year, Music For Two

-with the Kronos String Quartet.
+Kronos String Quartet.
 The lengthy work, which was as close to modern classical music as to jazz, was at its best when Wilson

 interacted with the strings and in its exciting climax.
 It deserves to be recorded.
-Both the Childs group and the Kronos Quartet also
+Both the Childs group and the Kronos Quartet also had

-had their own individual sets.
+their own individual sets.

 Somi, a major new singer, displayed a great voice, a very wide range, and the ability to use her breathing sounds percussively.
 Her